 In the spring of 2021, BPM was the recipient of an Ontario Arts Council grant in partnership with Gallery 44 which has allowed both organizations to provide monetary and matching support to selected mentees and mentors.

-The program was profiled fall of 2020 by Toronto’s Photo Laureate, Michèle Pearson Clarke, in her monthly Toronto Star column.
+The program was profiled in the fall of 2020 by Toronto’s Photo Laureate, Michèle Pearson Clarke, in her monthly Toronto Star column.
 Read about it here or click the link below.